 The goal of the Master of Arts in Digital Journalism is to prepare learners to become dynamic new media professionals capable of using emerging technologies to generate, create and disseminate news and analysis in a competitive, fast-moving global information environment.
-The program, to be taught entirely online, will link new media practitioners internationally with each other, and train backpack and video journalist "one-man bands" who are hotly in demand in the new media marketplace.
 The changing nature of 21st century journalism requires professionals who are ready to answer the call for more highly skilled news and communication practitioners in the 24-hour information-on demand cycle.
+The program covers theoretical and practical approaches to news coverage and packaging and contemporary business and marketing models relevant to news organizations.

-The degree requires that students are able to write in English at an advanced level and also be flexible enough to learn the latest technological skills that new media professionals need to survive.
-Students must already possess a bachelor of arts degree.
-They must prove basic competency in certain digital skills or take a series of tutorials in Essential Digital Competencies, JRN 502, as a satisfactory-unsatisfactory companion to their other studies.
+Applicants must already possess a bachelor of, arts degree and should be able to write in English at an advanced level, and be flexible enough to learn the latest technological skills that new media professionals need to survive.
+Applicants must prove basic competency in digital video and audio skills or take JRN 502, Essential Digital Competencies prior to JRN 610 Backpack Digital Audio amp; Video.
 If a student's writing skills need improvement, he or she may be required to enroll in a remedial writing class before continuing in the program.
-Applicants for whom English is a second language are encouraged to take the Accuplacer English as a second language test.
+Applicants for whom English is a second language are encouraged to take the Accuplacer English test.
+Contact the program lead faculty for more information.

 Program Learning Outcomes